 The California Bankers Association Highlights Economic Impact of Banks Doing Business in California

-SACRAMENTO, Calif. – The California Bankers Association (CBA), a division of the Western Bankers Association, has released an updated report that examines the critical role banks play in supporting California’s economy and the communities where they do business.
+SACRAMENTO, Calif. – The California Bankers Association (CBA) has released an updated report that examines the critical role banks play in supporting California’s economy and the communities where they do business.
 The report, prepared by Beacon Economics, examines and identifies a number of direct economic impacts banks have, as well the considerable contributions banks make to California’s economy through what are referred to as indirect effects.

 Key findings include: